 Foul-smelling stools may be the sign of a serious medical condition.
 See your doctor immediately if you develop any of the following symptoms:

-If you have a disease that affects the way you absorb food or the way your body reacts to eating certain foods, your doctor can devise a diet plan that’s right for you.
+If you have a disease that affects the way you absorb food or the way your body reacts to eating certain foods, your doctor can create a diet plan that’s right for you.
 Following this diet plan can help reduce symptoms such as abdominal pain, abdominal bloating, and foul-smelling stools.

-Avoid bacterial infections from food by handling your food correctly.
-Cook raw foods like beef, poultry, pork, and eggs thoroughly before eating.
-This means checking your food’s internal temperature with a thermometer before eating.
+Cooking thoroughly means checking your food’s internal temperature with a thermometer before eating.
 Consult your local health department for the minimum internal temperature each type of food must reach before you eat it.
-Do not drink raw (unpasteurized) milk.
-Do not prepare meat and vegetables on the same chopping board.
-Preparing them on the same board can spread salmonella or other bacteria.
-Wash your hands thoroughly after handling raw meats or using the restroom.